Mimas tiliae

 Mimas tiliae, the lime hawk-moth, is a moth of the family Sphingidae.
-It is found throughout the Palearctic region and the Near East, and has also been identified in Canada's east and western provinces and in northern Spain (Europe).
+It is found throughout the Palearctic region and the Near East, and in northern Spain (Europe).
 The species was first described by Carl Linnaeus in his 1758 10th edition of Systema Naturae.

 This species is quite variable, though not confusable with any other sphingid of the Palearctic in its markings, the ground colour of the forewings being pinkish or buff, darker towards the tornus, marked with one or two dark green or brown blotches which are sometimes merged to form a continuous band across the middle of the forewing.
 The hindwings are plainer, grey or buffish brown.
 The wingspan is 70–80 mm.
 It exhibits sexual dimorphism, the male usually being smaller but more strongly marked than the female.
 Usually, the forewing ground colour is brownish in females and decidedly green in males, but there are many exceptions.
 The female abdomen is straight and fat with fully formed eggs, which are already present when the female emerges (as in all species of Smerinthini).
 The male abdomen, on the other hand, is strongly curved and slender.